cms-dev/cms/docs/Score types.rst

 This score type interprets the outcome for each testcase as a floating-point number measuring how good the submission was in solving that testcase, where 0.0 means that the submission failed, and 1.0 that it solved the testcase correctly.
 The score of that submission will be the sum of all the outcomes for each testcase, multiplied by an integer parameter given in the Score type parameter field in AdminWebServer.
 The parameter field must contain only this integer.
 The public score is given by the same computation over the public testcases instead of over all testcases.

-For example, if there are 20 testcases, 2 of which are public, and the parameter string is "5" (without quotes), a correct solution will score 100 points (20 times 5) out of 100, and its public score will be 10 points (2 times 5) out of 10.
+For example, if there are 20 testcases, 2 of which are public, and the parameter string is ``5``, a correct solution will score 100 points (20 times 5) out of 100, and its public score will be 10 points (2 times 5) out of 10.

 .. _scoretypes_groupmin: